sgaunet/perplexity-go/README.md

 If you need a **CLI tool** to interact with the API, check out the [pplx](https://github.com/sgaunet/pplx) project.

+Due to AI models that change regulary, only the default model will be handled for version >=2.5.0.
+Using the `WithModel`, you're able to specify the model you want to use.
+The default model will always be maintained up to date.
+Now the library should be stable.

+**If you have access to the beta version of the API** I'm interesred to get some informations to hanle image generation.
+Please contact me.

 ## Installation

 To install the library, use go get: